Police identify suspect in early July shooting from Instagram page

 According to arrest documents from the Baton Rouge Police Department, the shooting initially happened on Julia Street on the afternoon of July 7.
 A man had sustained multiple gunshot wounds in the back, leg, and chest.
 He told officers that he had been shot by a man who went by "Cali" and lived behind a business with a large sign that said "DJ."

-Detectives were able to find an Instagram page belonging to someone who referred to himself as "Cali Bagg" and worked at DJ's Used Cars and Detailing.
-The user was identified as Christopher Coleman, 33.
+Detectives were able to find an Instagram page belonging to someone who referred to himself as "Cali Bagg" and lived near DJ's Used Cars and Detailing.
+The user was identified as Christopher Coleman, 37.

 Trending News

-Note: EDITOR'S NOTE: A previous version of this story read that Coleman worked at DJ's Used Cars and Detailing, which was not correct.
-This has been corrected.